 - Max size: 1,102 lbs

-- Max height: 4.6 ft. from hoof to shoulder
+- Max height: 4.6 ft from hoof to shoulder

-Our first entry to have a maximum observed weight over one thousand pounds in a fully grown adult, the red deer is a big animal.
+Our first entry to have a maximum observed weight over 1,000 pounds in a fully grown adult, the red deer is a big animal.
 This species is prominent in Europe, the Caucasus region, Turkey, and parts of Iran.
 There are even small numbers present in the tall Atlas Mountains of Northern Africa.

 Red deer are often compared to elk in North America and share a common ancestor.
-Historically, elk were considered a subspecies of red deer, although recently, they have been given their own species categorization.
+Historically, elk were considered a subspecies of red deer, although recently they have been given their own species categorization.
 Some consider the red deer to be a species group as opposed to one species, but there is much debate over how many individual species and subspecies are associated with the red.
 Overall, red deer populations are prominent and stable, with conditions differing per locale (decline in the Atlas Mt. population, for example).